manku777/Serverless-ETL-BI-on-AWS/README.md

 ## Redshift spectrum (Data centralization - Centralize data stored in Athen(funnel) into Redshift(transactional))
 - For this we will create external schema in Redshift from the schema stored in data catalog (Athena).
 Database name in catalog newly created schema should be same.
-- It will move the table from Athena to Redshift so that we can join and do transformation etc
+- It will move the table from Athena to Redshift so that we can join table which is already in Redshfit with others and do transformation etc

 ## Visualization
 - Connect redshift cluster(order table under mysql_dwh) with the quicksight
+- Firstly create a schema in Redhshift and then do configuration in Quicksight like provide the schema name(quicksight analytics), view name(sales by category)
+  *  Visulaized the product category of each year and the number of time it got sold
+  *  Joined the sales by category table with product category
+  *  Funnel data has "event_type" like remove_from_cart, add_to_cart, view etc.. and also has column product_id, user_id etc... so I joined this table with customer table and visualize particular customer is removing products from the cart, viewing but not buying etc...

+## Redshift optimization technique and tuning